Riello76/Excel---Portfolio/Biggest Atlantic Hurricanes/README.md

-# Biggest Atlantic Hurricanes Dataset
+# 🌀 Biggest Atlantic Hurricanes Dataset

 This dataset contains information about the most significant Atlantic hurricanes recorded from 1870 to 2017.
-It includes key details about each hurricane, such as name, start date, damage in USD millions, Saffir-Simpson category, and maximum wind speed.
+It includes key details such as name, start date, damage in USD millions, Saffir-Simpson category, and maximum wind speed.

+---

-## Dataset Columns
+## 📊 Dataset Columns

-- **Name** – The name of the hurricane.
+- **Name** – The name of the hurricane
-- **Start Date** – The date when the hurricane started.
+- **Start Date** – The date when the hurricane started
-- **Damage (USD Millions)** – Estimated economic damage caused by the hurricane in millions of US dollars.
+- **Damage (USD Millions)** – Estimated economic damage in millions of USD
-- **Category** – Saffir-Simpson hurricane category (1–5), indicating hurricane intensity.
+- **Category** – Saffir-Simpson hurricane category (1–5) indicating intensity
-- **Max Wind Speed** – Maximum sustained wind speed in miles per hour (mph).
+- **Max Wind Speed** – Maximum sustained wind speed (mph)

+---

-## Saffir-Simpson Hurricane Scale
+## 🌪 Saffir-Simpson Hurricane Scale

 | Category | Max Wind Speed (mph) |
 |----------|--------------------|